How To Avoid The Dangers Of Success

 By 1472 he is reportedly in Florence working in the school of Andrea del Verrocchio.
 It’s very likely that while learning the craft of preparing and mixing materials in the studio, he would have been very familiar with a fellow student, known to be studying in the same school, one Leonardo Da Vinci.

 The ten years between 1490 and 1500 marked the summit of Perugino’s career.
-Many of his greatest works were rendered in tempura, a mix of egg and pigment that is quick drying and permanent, but he also experimented with new pigments and was one of the first to use oils.
-He was an innovator, not only in his early adoption of oils, but also in his use of cartoons, cut-outs that allowed his workshops to use figures from previous paintings in new work and in his use of perspective.
+Many of his most celebrated works were rendered in tempura, a mix of egg and pigment that is quick drying and permanent, but he also experimented with new dyes and was one of the first to use oils.
+He was an innovator, not only in his early adoption of oils but also in his use of cartoons, cut-outs that allowed his workshops to use figures from previous paintings in new work and his use of perspective.

 He was at this time perhaps the most celebrated painter in all of Italy.
-His workshops were busy with numerous commissions and he became a wealthy man.
-A student at one of his schools was the young Raphael and the early influence of Perugino is obvious in many of Raphael’s early paintings.
-Raphael’s father, Giovanni Santi termed Peugino the “Divine Painter” in his Rhymed Chronicle.
+His workshops were busy with numerous commissions, and he became a wealthy man.
+A student at one of his schools was the young Raphael and the early influence of Perugino is evident in many of Raphael’s first paintings.
+Raphael’s father, Giovanni Santi termed Perugino the “Divine Painter” in his Rhymed Chronicle.
 In 1501 he was made a prior of Perugia in acknowledgement of his status as the pre-eminent painter of the day.

 Perugino was curious to see for himself what this new wave had to offer and although never openly dismissive, nevertheless gave all outward impression that he was jealous of the younger man’s achievements.